-Combustible dust can be formed by milling, sanding, grinding, crushing, cutting or simply handling material that is in powder form.
+Combustible dust can be formed by milling, sanding, grinding, crushing, cutting, or simply handling material that is in powder form.
 In 2008, following several news-worthy mill explosions, OSHA reissued CPL 03-00-008, which outlines recommendations and guidelines for decreasing combustion risk.
 Safety organizations continue to focus on this problem and the ways to reduce it.
-Both OSHA, the FDA and NFPA prefer housekeeping methods that employ vacuum.
-Hoffman & Lamson central vacuum systems offer advanced explosion proof valves, panels and other features for the ultimate safe and clean environment.
+Both OSHA, the FDA, and NFPA prefer housekeeping methods that employ vacuum.
+HOFFMAN & LAMSON's central vacuum systems offer advanced explosion-proof valves, panels, and other features for the ultimate safe and clean environment.

 Learn more about vacuum systems for hazardous and combustible dust.